sinricpro/help-docs/pages/alexa.md

 ### Event

-Sinric Pro IOT platform will report any changes to Alexa as well.

 1. The user change the device state physically.
 Eg: push a button to turn on the switch.
-2. Your IOT module creates an event message and send it to Sinric Pro IOT Platform.
+2. Your IOT module creates an [event](https://github.com/sinricpro/sample_messages/blob/master/01_PowerState/01_setPowerState/03_Event.json) message and send it to Sinric Pro IOT Platform.
 (In this case setPowerState)
 3. The Sinric Pro IOT platform update the device status and update Alexa service

+Sinric Pro IOT platform will report any changes you do via events, app or API to Alexa as well.

 ![Sinric Pro alexa event]({{ site.github.url }}/public/img/sinricpro-alexa-event.png)